percona/pxb-docs/docs/xtrabackup-option-reference.md

 Usage: `--safe-slave-backup`

-When specified, xtrabackup stops the replica SQL thread just before running `FLUSH TABLES WITH READ LOCK` and waits to start the backup operation until `Slave_open_temp_tables`` in `SHOW STATUS` is zero.
+When specified, xtrabackup stops the replica SQL thread just before running `FLUSH TABLES WITH READ LOCK` and waits to start the backup operation until `Replica_open_temp_tables`` in `SHOW STATUS` is zero.

 If there are no open temporary tables, the backup takes place, otherwise the SQL thread is started and stopped until there are no open temporary tables.
-The backup fails if `Slave_open_temp_tables` does not become zero after
+The backup fails if `Replica_open_temp_tables` does not become zero after
 [`--safe-slave-backup-timeout`](#safe-slave-backup-timeout
 ) seconds.
 The replication SQL thread is restarted when the backup is complete.
-This option is implemented to deal with [replication and temporary tables](https://dev.mysql.com/doc/refman/8.0/en/replication-features-temptables.html) and isn’t necessary with row-based replication.
+This option is implemented to deal with [replication and temporary tables](https://dev.mysql.com/doc/refman/{{vers}}/en/replication-features-temptables.html) and isn’t necessary with row-based replication.

 Using a safe-slave-backup option stops the SQL replica thread before copying the InnoDB files.